Path-of-Terraria/wiki-content/Passives.md

 ## Core Concepts
 ### Clusters and Travel Routes
-The tree is made up of travel routes, and clusters.
+The tree is made up of travel routes, clusters, keystones, and jewel sockets.
 A travel route is often strictly attribute bonuses and is meant to be a means of getting to somewhere you want on the tree.
 Clusters are thematic and often designed in a way that fits the theme.
 Eg. Fire Cluster contains "5% Chance to Ignite on Hit", "5% Increased Fire Damage", and "10% Added Fire Resistance".
 ### Small Passives
 The nodes that make up the majority of the tree.
 These range from statistical increases to smaller unique effects.